dumians/llm-stack-overview/README.md

 ### ⇨ LLM Training

-Training of a large language model involves following steps:
+Training of a large language model involves the following steps:

 1. **Data Gathering**.
 The first step is to gather the training dataset, which is the resource that the LLM will be trained on.
 The data can come from various sources